holmns/swift-tab/README.md

 3. Select the `SwiftTab (App)` scheme and run it.
    Xcode builds the helper app and installs the Safari extension.
 4. When Safari prompts you, enable **SwiftTab** from Safari Settings → Extensions.
+5. Open the SwiftTab app and set your switch/search shortcuts in **Settings**.

 During development you can iterate on the WebExtension in `/extension`.
 Rebuilding the Xcode target bundles the latest assets.